-Figure 2: Reasons stated by the parents for being reluctant to accept one or more vaccines for their children
+Fig 2.
+Reasons stated by the parents for being reluctant to accept one or more vaccines for their children.

 This suggest that lack of trust and confidence is the leading cause of vaccine hesitancy related to routine immunization in Yaounde-Cameroon.
-Nothwithstanding, Convenience equally plays a significant role as shown in figures 1& 2.
-These results are in accordance with the report of the WHO Working group on vaccine hesitancy and other publications that stated that Lack of confidence, Complacency and Convenienceare the three main factors that cause vaccine hesitancy (8,9,22-25).
+Nothwithstanding, Conveniency equally plays a significant role as shown in Figs 1 & 2.
+These results are in accordance with the report of the WHO Working group on vaccine hesitancy and other publications that stated that Lack of confidence, Complacency and Convenience are the three main factors that cause vaccine hesitancy [5,8,20-23].

-Vaccine hesitancy has a very significant impact on the health of individuals and the general public health of their surroundings.
-When vaccine hesitancy occurs, children immunization is either delayed or refused (8) leading to reduced effectiveness of immunization interventions.
-The unvaccinated child is exposed to infectious diseases and possible death (26).
-At the same time, the unimmunized child is a major threat to other children around them as they can easily transmit inoculums capable of causing outbreaks and deaths (26,27) and consuming the already limited health resource.
-In a similar way, vaccines already in stock are not used on time, leading to a waste an additional waste of the limited human, financial and material resources.(28).
+Vaccine hesitancy has a very significant impact on the health of individuals and the general public health as a whole.
+When vaccine hesitancy occurs, children immunization is either delayed or refused [8] leading to reduced effectiveness of immunization interventions.
+The unvaccinated child is exposed to infectious diseases and possible death [24].
+At the same time, the unimmunized child is a major threat to other children around them as they can easily transmit inoculums capable of causing outbreaks and deaths [24,25] and consuming the already limited health resource.
+In a similar way, vaccines already in stock are not used on time, leading to a waste an additional waste of the limited human, financial and material resources [26].